kenjennings/Atari-Breakout76/intro_retdev.md

 The Atari has a big color palette -- ordinarily 128 colors (256 in special circumstances.)
 Eight shades of 16 colors.
 The Atari has more shades of a single color than some computers have colors.
 In most graphics modes, there are no fixed colors.
 All the colors on the screen are chosen by indirection (hardware color registers).
 If you desire a tree displayed in four shades of green you can do it.

-It has eight overlay objects, "Player/Missile" graphics per Atari nomenclature, and "Sprites" or "MOBs" on other systems.
+The Atari has eight overlay objects called "Player/Missile" graphics which other systems may refer to as "Sprites" or "MOBs".
 Four are 8-bits wide, and four are 2 bits wide.
 Each is entirely independent of the text/graphics mode, can be independently sized, have its own colors, and can range up to the entire screen height.
 Various priority settings can change the stacking order and move Players above or below playfield graphics, and also blend colors between multiple Players/Missiles and the playfield graphics.

 The Atari has the POKEY sound chip supplying four-voice sound.
 Designed for sound effects its capabilities range from pure tones, to electric guitars, to car engines, to rocket ships, and with some CPU assistance, digitally sampled sounds.
 The chip also supplies several high resolution timers.